-In Prospect Bay, a remote outpost on the South Australian coast, two communities, the Goonyas (whites) and the Nungas (blacks), come together on the one field they have in common, the football field.
+In Prospect Bay, a remote outpost on the South Australian coast, two communities, the Goonyas and the Nungas, come together on the one field they have in common, the football field.
 But the...

 The sign on the door seen when Blacky's dad is looking for the burglars has the text, 'LEH Lounge'.
 This is an indication of the shooting location, the Lord Exmouth Hotel.
 Although secondhand fittings and fixtures are used in community facilities in small Australian communities, it unlikely that the Prospect Bay Hotel would have used a secondhand door.
 See more »

 6 of 8 people found this review helpful.

 Was this review helpful to you?